hankthemason/ER1-controller/README.md

 ### MIDI configuration

 - You will need to do some configuration to make sure that your patch is sending MIDI messages to the correct channel
-- If your are using the patch as a subpatch inside another patch, you can give it the option `@midiChan` argument to specify the ER-1's MIDI channel
+- If your are using the patch as a subpatch inside another patch, you can give it the optional `@midiChan` argument to specify the ER-1's MIDI channel
-- If using the patch in standalone, open it unlocked in patching mode and give the [nrpnout] object the correct MIDI channel
+- If using the patch in standalone mode, open it unlocked in patching mode and give the [nrpnout] object the correct MIDI channel

 ### read/write configuration